MichielCM/xsd2html2xml/README.md

 		<br />The upper and lower bounds of long values are too high for Chrome to work with.
 Either use another browser or comment out the bounds in the set-type-specifics function for the xs:long type.</li>
 	<li>
 		<strong>What's the easiest way to test this?</strong>
 		<br />If you want to get a quick glimpse of what the code is capable of, try installing the <a href="https://chrome.google.com/webstore/detail/xml-schema-form-generator/bampmcipgicplmddohedjmenepjmdpoj">Google Chrome extension</a>.
-If you want to get your hands dirty, you can use the rudimentary <a href="https://github.com/MichielCM/xsd2html2xml/tree/master/app">Java app</a> as a springboard.
+If you want to get your hands dirty, build your own implementation with an XSLT processor; processors that support EXSLT include <a href="https://xalan.apache.org/">Xalan</a>, <a href="https://github.com/GNOME/libxslt">libxslt</a>, and <a href="https://www.saxonica.com/products/feature-matrix-9-8.xml">Saxon</a>.
 If you want supported software that just works out of the box, install the <a href="http://www.michielmeulendijk.nl/xml-schema-form-generator/">XML Schema Form Generator</a> trial.</li>
 	<li>
 		<strong>I don't want to write my own implementation!
 Is there out-of-the-box software available?</strong>
 		<br />Yes, there is!
 Check out the free <a href="https://chrome.google.com/webstore/detail/xml-schema-form-generator/bampmcipgicplmddohedjmenepjmdpoj">Google Chrome extension</a> or the full <a href="http://www.michielmeulendijk.nl/xml-schema-form-generator/">Windows application</a>.
 The latter comes with a developer-friendly command line interface for integration in other software.</li>